Idol | Nguyễn Đình Toàn

 Leave each other alone (the begging is a voluntary volition) in a state of peace

-Neither of us left hence neither of us has the need to seek
+Neither of us left hence neither of us needs to seek

-Probably won’t love each other as we do love the moments
+Probably won’t love each other but we do love the moments

 (dearest)